 Through legal action and educational campaigns, we’re working to ensure that school environments are inclusive, equitable and safe for all students.

-For example, a settlement in our groundbreaking lawsuit against the Anoka-Hennepin district – Minnesota’s largest school system – provided a blueprint that schools across the country can use to protect LGBT students.
+For example, a settlement in our groundbreaking lawsuit against the Anoka-Hennepin district – Minnesota’s largest school system – provided a blueprint that schools across the country can use to protect LGBTQ students.

 Our Teaching Tolerance project also promotes safe school environments.
 Its classroom film Bullied has been distributed, free of charge, to more than 50,000 educators across America.

-We’ve also taken strong action to defend the rights of LGBT students who have encountered school policies or practices that violate their free expression rights under the First Amendment.
+We’ve also taken strong action to defend the rights of LGBTQ students who have encountered school policies or practices that violate their free expression rights under the First Amendment.

-If you're a young member of the LGBT community looking for more information on your rights at school and elsewhere, please visit our Know Your Rights page.
+If you're a young member of the LGBTQ community looking for more information on your rights at school and elsewhere, please visit our Know Your Rights page.